 Purpose of resource

 The ‘Supporting students’ sense of belonging’ resource explains why students’ sense of belonging is important and provides practical suggestions for schools to support and care for their students.
 It is part of a series that summarises the research on student wellbeing and engagement.

 When and how to use

-This resource is a synthesis paper of research.
-School leaders and teachers can read, reflect, discuss and implement principles highlighted in the report as part of school-developed High Impact Professional Learning (HIPL).
+This resource is a synthesis of research.
+School leaders and teachers can read, reflect on, discuss and implement principles highlighted in the report as part of school-developed High Impact Professional Learning (HIPL).